Pathology Resident Community

 - Night/Weekend Parking:

 - Any Resident/Fellow not living in zip codes 02141, 02108, 02109, 02113, and 02114 is eligible for free night/weekend parking in the Fruit, Parkman, or Yawkey garages (one time registration fee of $25).
 The hours for night parking are entrance Monday-Thursday after 5:30 pm and exit Tuesday-Friday before 9:30 am.
 Weekend hours are entrance after 5:30 pm Friday-Sunday and exit before 9:30 am Monday.

 - PHS Resident Parking Options MGH:

-- Through the Lease Guaranty Program, Partners will guaranty payment to a landlord under specified circumstances.
+- Through the Lease Guaranty Program, Mass General Brigham will guaranty payment to a landlord under specified circumstances.

 - This usually means you do not have to pay a deposit (typically up to 1 months’ worth of rent) before moving in.

 Cost of Living Stipend